-Due to COVID-19 restrictions the Management Engagement Committee undertook a virtual conference with the Investment Manager to review and inspect operations.
+The Management Engagement Committee undertook virtual meetings with the Investment Manager to review and inspect operations.
 The Committee interviewed senior staff members responsible for the internal control and oversight functions, and who report as to the proper conduct of the business in accordance with the regulatory environment in which both BGHL and the Investment Manager operate.

-The oversight programme followed a preplanned agenda and in January 2021 involved reviews of, inter alia (i) changes that had taken place within the Investment Manager's operation; (ii) IT systems and controls, including cyber security arrangements; (iii) regulatory compliance; (iv) investor relations; (v) the valuation of unquoted investments; (vi) the risk register, complaints, errors and breaches logs and business continuity arrangements; (vii) ESG and responsible investment policies; and (vii) the impact of external factors such as Brexit and COVID-19.
+The oversight programme followed a preplanned agenda and in January 2022 and January 2023 involved reviews of, inter alia (i) changes that had taken place within the Investment Manager's operations; (ii) IT systems and controls, including cyber security arrangements; (iii) regulatory compliance; (iv) investor relations; (v) the valuation of unquoted investments; (vi) the risk register, complaints, errors and breaches logs and business continuity arrangements; (vii) ESG and responsible investment policies; and (vii) the impact of external factors such as Brexit, COVID-19 and the Russia / Ukraine conflict.
 Performance was assessed as satisfactory with no unacceptable or unanticipated risk exposures.
 The results of the oversight visit are documented.